 1. Catherine of Aragon

-As the daughter of Isabella I of Castile and Ferdinand II of Aragon, Catherine was a political catch.
-Initially wedded to Henry’s older bother and the heir apparent to the English throne, Arthur, she ran into trouble when her husband died just five months into their marriage.
+Betrothed at the age of three to Arthur, Henry’s older brother and the heir apparent to the English throne, her position became uncertain when, in 1502, her husband died just five months into their marriage.

 Catherine was effectively held a prisoner with little money to her name while the issue was debated.
 But in 1507, six years after Arthur’s death, she became the ambassador of the Aragonese Crown to England.

 Two years later, Catherine married Henry VIII – who was five years her junior – shortly after he had ascended the throne.
 This marriage between a man and his brother’s widow required, and was granted, dispensation by the Catholic Church.

 2. Anne Boleyn

-Henry may have endured a seven-year courtship and far-reaching political and religious upheavals in order to marry his second wife, but that didn’t stop him having her investigated for high treason less than three years later.
+Henry may have endured a seven-year courtship and far-reaching political and religious upheavals in order to marry his second wife, but that didn’t stop him having her executed less than three years later.

-After going through so much to secure the marriage, the King’s change of heart was likely due to the fact that, like Catherine, Anne also seemed unable to bear him a son; after giving birth to Elizabeth I in September 1533, she suffered several miscarriages.
+After going through so much to secure the marriage, the King’s change of heart was likely due to the fact that, like Catherine, Anne seemed unable to bear him a son.
+After giving birth to Elizabeth I in September 1533, she suffered several miscarriages.

 A month after Henry began courting Jane, he ordered Anne to be investigated for high treason and she was sent to the Tower of London.

 3. Jane Seymour